Vinicius Zanocelo

-Vinicius Nelson de Souza Zanocelo (born 30 January 2001), known as Vinicius Zanocelo or just Zanocelo, is a Brazilian footballer who plays as a midfielder for Santos.
+Vinicius Nelson de Souza Zanocelo (born 30 January 2001), known as Vinicius Zanocelo or just Zanocelo, is a Brazilian professional footballer who plays as a midfielder for Ceará, on loan from Santos.

 Club career

 Ponte Preta

 Born in Santo André, São Paulo, Zanocelo joined Ponte Preta's youth setup in July 2016, from Juventus-SP, after previously playing futsal for Corinthians, Remo and Portuguesa.
 On 23 February 2019, he renewed his contract until December 2021.

 Zanocelo made his first team debut on 20 March 2019, coming on as a late substitute for Nathan Silva in a 0–1 Campeonato Paulista away loss against Palmeiras.
 He scored his first goal ten days later, netting a last-minute equalizer in a 2–2 away draw against Oeste.

 Zanocelo only started to feature more regularly in the 2020 campaign, where he contributed with 15 league appearances.

 Ferroviária

 On 23 January 2021, Ponte Preta reached an agreement with Ferroviária for the transfer of Zanocelo, for a fee of R$ 2.3 million.
 He was announced at his new club on 3 February, after agreeing to a four-year contract.

 Zanocelo immediately became a starter at his new club, contributing with one goal in 12 appearances in the 2021 Campeonato Paulista.